Next: , Previous: Continuation Lines, Up: Basic

 Char: c (99, #o143, #x63) point=28062 of 36168 (78%) column=53

 After ‘Char:’, this shows the character in the buffer at point.
-The text inside the parenthesis shows the corresponding decimal, octal and hex character codes; for more information about how C-x = displays character information, see International Chars.
+The text inside the parenthesis shows the corresponding decimal, octal and hex character codes; for more information about how C-x = displays character information, see Introduction to International Character Sets.
 After ‘point=’ is the position of point as a character count (the first character in the buffer is position 1, the second character is position 2, and so on).
 The number after that is the total number of characters in the buffer, and the number in parenthesis expresses the position as a percentage of the total.
 After ‘column=’ is the horizontal position of point, in columns counting from the left edge of the window.

 If the buffer has been narrowed, making some of the text at the beginning and the end temporarily inaccessible, C-x = displays additional text describing the currently accessible range.
 For example, it might display this: